-During the year ended December 31, 2023, the Corporation incurred expenses with affiliated corporations in the amount of \$95.7 million (\$74.4 million in 2022), which are included in purchase of goods and services, and acquired property, plant and equipment and intangible assets from affiliated corporations in the amount of \$11.0 million (\$8.6 million in 2022).
-The Corporation also made sales to affiliated corporations in the amount of \$12.6 million (\$5.9 million in 2022).
+During the year ended December 31, 2024, the Corporation incurred expenses with affiliated corporations in the amount of \$131.8 million (\$95.7 million in 2023), which are included in purchase of goods and services.
+It also acquired property, plant and equipment and intangible assets from affiliated corporations in the amount of \$35.6 million (\$11.0 million in 2023).
+These increases are mainly attributable to increased spending on IT maintenance and development, as well as the purchase of audiovisual content.
+The Corporation also made sales to affiliated corporations in the amount of \$18.6 million (\$12.6 million in 2023).
 These transactions were accounted for at the consideration agreed between parties.